• Skip to primary navigation

 It’s always good to have a tasty muffin on hand for snacking or a quick grab-and-go breakfast.
 And, if it’s full of healthy ingredients, it’s even better.

 If you love healthful muffins, be sure to try my Whole Wheat Banana Muffins and these Healthy Carrot Muffins with dates and raisins.
+For a fun muffin, don’t miss this tangy and sweet Lemon Coconut Muffins.

 Why this recipe works